 Perfect for someone seeking a perfect print, tapestry, and a nice pillow to correspond with their wall display.

 Society6 is similar to Etsy.
 It’s a host for indie designers who want to peddle their wares on the site.
-There could be some crossover between Society6 and Etsy in terms of content on the site.
-But there is definitely enough to distinguish each site as autonomous.
+There could be some crossover between Society6 and Etsy in terms of content, but there is definitely enough to distinguish each site as autonomous.
 In addition, they offer you a 30% discount when you go onto the site for the first time.

 11) NASA/JPL (Free)